Archaeological Museum in Krakow

-The Archaeological Museum of Kraków features a collection of over 500,000 archaeological finds since the Paleolithic period up to the modern era.
+The Archaeological Museum of Krakow features a collection of over 500,000 archaeological finds from the Paleolithic period up to the modern era.

 The museum and its exhibits

 One of the two permanent exhibits displays prehistoric and medieval items.
-The other is focused in a variety of antiques from Egypt.
+The other focuses on a variety of antiques from Egypt.

 A bit outdated